rejetto/hfs/README.md

 - Appending `#LOGIN` to address will bring up the login dialog
 - Appending ?lang=CODE to address will force a specific language
 - env `SESSION_DURATION` can be set to any number of seconds.
 Default is 1 day.
+- right/ctrl/command click on toggle-all checkbox will invert each checkbox state

 ## Contribute